-- 8. The Policy was subject to public consultation from 14 July to 7 September 2020. - 9.
-As with other consultations undertaken recently, feedback was requested: - a.
-Through one -to-one meetings, where these were requested - b.
-By online 'survey monkey' questionnaire, administered by the Statistics Office. - c.
-At a public meeting arranged during the consultation period - d.
-Through the Chamber of Commerce. - 10.
-Alongside the feedback received through the survey, public meetings and one -to one feedback a total of six written responses were received. - 11.
-In summary the Policy recommends the: - a.
-Inclusion of a Universal Service Obligation in public electronic communication service licences.
-SHG must ensure that people and businesses on St Helena have access to services irrespective of their geographical location on the Island and at a price that does not prohibit access.
-It is anticipated that this can only be achieved on St Helena through mandatory service obligations placed on licensed providers of public electronic communication services. - b.
-Introduction of Consumer Safeguards and Quality of Service Standards within licence agreements.
-Communications licensees will be obliged to establish consumer complaints-handling procedures, with Regulator investigating unresolved complaints; not engage in misleading or deceptive conduct; protect the privacy of users' communications, subject to lawful interception and warrant; protect the confidentiality of users' personal information and publish a Consumer Code that is approved by the Regulator.
-Furthermore, quality measures will be set that draw on SMART principles and Licensees will be obligated to provide services that meet stated minimum quality/reliability standards. - c.
-Introduction of Price Controls.
-Price controls will represent good value for consumers, allow the licensee to earn returns that are fair, properly reflect the risks faced in operating communication services on St Helena and remain simple by focusing on items of greatest value to consumers. - d.
-Introduction of a Cable Landing Licence.
-The Cable
+- 7. The draft Policy was subject to public consultation from 14 July to 7 September 2020. - 8.
+As with other consultations undertaken recently, feedback was requested: - Through one on one meetings, where these were requested. - By online 'survey monkey' questionnaire, administered by the Statistics Office. - At a public meeting arranged during the consultation period. - Through the Chamber of Commerce - 9.
+Alongside the feedback received through the survey, public meetings and one on one feedback a total of six written responses were received. - 10.
+In summary the Policy recommends the: - Inclusion of a Universal Service Obligation in public electronic communication service licenses.
+SHG must ensure that people and businesses in St Helena have access to services irrespective of their geographical location on St Helena and at a price that does not prohibit access.
+It is anticipated that this can only be achieved on St Helena through mandatory service obligations placed on licensed providers of public electronic communication services. - Introduction of Consumer Safeguards and Quality of Service • standards within licence agreements.
+Communications licensees will be obliged to establish consumer complaintshandling procedures, with the Regulator investigating unresolved complaints; not engage in misleading or deceptive conduct; protect the privacy of users' communications, subject to lawful interception and warrant; protect the confidentiality of users' personal information and publish a Consumer Code that is approved by the Regulator.
+Furthermore, quality measures will be set that draw on SMART principles and Licensees will be obligated to provide services that meet stated minimum quality/reliability standards. - Introduction of Price Controls.
+Price controls will represent good value for consumers, allow the licensee to earn returns that are fair, properly reflect the risks faced in operating communication services on St Helena and remain simple by focusing on items of greatest value to consumers. - Introduction of a Cable Landing Licence.
+The Cable Landing Licence will be granted based upon certain licence terms and conditions including payment of the requisite licence fee and the necessary safety and security considerations having been met.